Classifying exact categories via Wakamatsu tilting: Exact categories with enough projectives

 where $A_{n+1}\infl X_n \defl A_n$, $\cdots$, $A_1 \infl X_0 \defl A_0$ are conflations. \begin{theorem} Let $\EE$ be a skeletally small exact category. \begin{enumerate} \item The following conditions are equivalent. \begin{enumerate} \item There exists a skeletally small additive category $\CC$ such that $\EE$ is exact equivalent to $\mod\CC$. \item $\EE$ has enough projectives $\PP$, idempotent complete, and for any $\EE(\PP,-)$-exact complex

-with all terms in $\PP$, the morphism $f_1:P_1 \to P_0$ can be factored as a deflation followed by an inflation. \end{enumerate} \item The equivalence in {\upshape (1)} restricts to the following case. \begin{enumerate}[label={\upshape(\alph*$'$)}] \item There exists a skeletally small additive category $\CC$ with weak kernels such that $\EE$ is exact equivalent to $\mod\CC$. \item $\EE$ has enough projectives, idempotent complete, and any morphism $P_1 \to P_0$ in $\PP$ can be factored as a deflation followed by an inflation. \end{enumerate} \end{enumerate} \end{theorem} \begin{proof} (a) $\Rightarrow$ (b): We may assume that $\EE=\mod\CC$.
+with all terms in $\PP$, the morphism $f_1:P_1 \to P_0$ can be factored as a deflation followed by an inflation. \end{enumerate} \item The following conditions are equivalent. \begin{enumerate}[label={\upshape(\alph*$'$)}] \item There exists a skeletally small additive category $\CC$ with weak kernels such that $\EE$ is exact equivalent to $\mod\CC$. \item $\EE$ has enough projectives, idempotent complete, and any morphism in $\PP$ can be factored as a deflation followed by an inflation. \end{enumerate} \end{enumerate} \end{theorem} \begin{proof} (a) $\Rightarrow$ (b): We may assume that $\EE=\mod\CC$.
 Then $\mod\CC$ is idempotent complete and has enough projectives by Proposition \ref{mod}.
 Note that in $\mod\CC$, the notion of $(\mod\CC)(\proj\CC,-)$-exactness is equivalent to exactness in $\Mod\CC$ by the Yoneda Lemma.
 Suppose that there exists an exact sequence

 in $\Mod\CC$ whose all terms are in $\proj\CC$.
 Then the cokernel of $f_1$ is clearly in $\mod\CC$.
 Since $\mod\CC\subset\Mod\CC$ is resolving and $\coker f_1$ is in $\mod\CC$, we must have $\im f_i$ is in $\mod\CC$ for all $i \geq 1$.
 This clearly implies that the above complex decomposes into conflations in $\mod\CC$.
 Especially, $f_1$ is decomposed into $P_1 \defl \im f_1 \infl P_0$.